SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Results and Analysis

 \begin{itemize} \item \textbf{RN-DTL: } We ablate the self-supervised pre-training process and train a randomly initialized ResNet-18 encoder using the dual triplet loss based supervised metric learning proposed in our study.

-\item \textbf{AE-DTL: } We ablate the attention mechanism and simply train a convolutional autoencoder using the encoder-decoder architecture described in Section \ref{subsubsec:enc_dec}, followed by fine-tuning of the encoder using our proposed dual triplet loss module. \end{itemize}
+\item \textbf{AE-DTL: } We ablate the attention mechanism and simply train an autoencoder using the encoder-decoder architecture described in Section \ref{subsubsec:enc_dec}, followed by fine-tuning of the encoder using our proposed dual triplet loss. \end{itemize}

 The results of the comparative study have been tabulated in \autoref{tab:comp_ablative}.
 From the results, it is evident that self-supervised pre-training significantly boosts the downstream signature verification performance.